HafizFasih/icp-book/icp-book/docs/part3-constitution/07-constitutional-amendments.md

 ## Introduction

 The Constitution of Pakistan (1973) is a dynamic legal document that has undergone significant transformations to align with changing political, religious, and administrative realities of the state.
-Since its promulgation, it has been amended **26 times** to redefine state boundaries, settle religious definitions, shift the balance of power between the President and Parliament, and address internal security challenges.
+Since it was announced, it has been amended **26 times** to redefine state boundaries, settle religious definitions, shift the balance of power between the President and Parliament, and address internal security challenges.

 The Constitution was designed to be **rigid** (difficult to amend), requiring a **two-thirds majority** in both houses of Parliament.
 Yet despite this rigidity, the Constitution has evolved considerably through amendments, reflecting Pakistan's turbulent political journey.